 When did you last praise good work?
 How often do you listen to your employees?
 Does your team know what you expect of them?
 What leadership lesson will you put into practice?

+Great!
+But first, please share your experiences.
 Are you aware of the needs and concerns of your team?
 Do you treat everyone the same way?
 What leadership skills do you develop in others?
-Please join the discussion.

 Creative Commons image courtesy Ukis.